elmadjian/YARC/README.md

 ## FAQ
 * **What does YARC stand for?**
 **Y**et **A**nother **R**emote **C**ontrol.
-Yep, nothing of that 'GNUish' recursive acronym gibberish.
 Just plain and shocking honesty.

 * **Could you please add more features or fix a particular bug?**
-Short answer: no. Long answer: I only started this project because I couldn't find a decent app in Google Play Store that fully satisfied my needs.
-I don't intend to give support or add more features.
-I'm just putting it online because some people requested.
-This code was done in such a hurried and careless way that it is actually complimentary that you are seriously considering it.
+Short answer: no. Long answer: I only started this project because I couldn't find a decent app in Google Play Store to attend my needs.
+I don't intend to provide long term support or add more features.
+But you are free to tinker with it.

-* **I'm a developer.
-Can I improve or add some features to your project?**
+* **Can I improve or add some features to your project?**
 Sure, why not?
-But, really, you shouldn't bother...

-* **Something went really bad when I tried to install / run your software.
-What should I do?**
-You should read the license agreement (items 15 and 16, in particular).